 The General Terms and Conditions (GTC) and Terms of Use as well as data protection declarations and other provisions of the individual operators of such platforms also apply in each case.
 These provisions inform in particular about the rights of data subjects directly against the respective platform, which includes, for example, the right to information.

-For our Social Media presence on Facebook including the so-called Page Insights, we - if and insofar as - the GDPR is applicable, are jointly responsible with Meta Platforms Ireland Limited (Ireland).
+For our Social Media presence on Facebook including the so-called Page Insights, we - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - are jointly responsible with Meta Platforms Ireland Limited (Ireland).
 Meta Platforms Ireland Limited is part of the Meta companies (including in the USA).
 Page Insights provide information about how visitors interact with our Facebook presence.
 We use Page Insights to provide our social media presence on Facebook in an effective and user-friendly manner.

 11. Third Party Services

-We use third party services to enable us to conduct our activities and operations in a durable, user-friendly, secure and reliable manner.
-Such services may also be used to embed content on our website.
-Such services require your Internet Protocol (IP) address, otherwise the corresponding content cannot be transmitted.
+We use services of specialized third parties to enable us to carry out our activities and operations in a durable, user-friendly, secure and reliable manner.
+Such services allow us, among other things, to embed features and content on our website.
+In the case of such embedding, the services used record the Internet Protocol (IP) addresses of users at least temporarily for technically compelling reasons.

-For their own security-related, statistical and technical purposes, third parties whose services we use may process data related to our activities and operations in an aggregated, anonymized or pseudonymized manner.
-This is, for example, performance or usage data.
+For necessary security-related, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymized or pseudonymized form.
+This is, for example, performance or usage data in order to be able to offer the respective service.

 We use in particular: